Home Sănătate How does a lack of vitamins and microelements manifest?

 • eye health problems.

-It is very easy to check whether the vitamin A content in the body is normal or not.
-From a bright room, go into a dark one.
-If you do not need to adapt and you can see everything - the level of the vitamin is normal.
-If it took you 7-8 seconds to see everything in it, then there is a slight insufficiency.
-But if it took 10-20 seconds or longer to restore vision in the dark, you need to urgently contact a specialist.
+You can very simply check whether the level of vitamin A in the body is normal or not.
+Go from a light room into a dark one.
+If you don’t need to adapt and you see everything, your vitamin level is normal.
+If it takes you 7-8 seconds to see everything in it, then there is a slight deficiency.
+But if it takes 10-20 seconds or longer to restore vision in the dark, you need to urgently contact a specialist.

-Deficiency of vitamin A can appear against the background of diseases of internal organs, as well as due to improper nutrition.
-The main sources of this vitamin are considered milk, eggs, butter, liver and vegetables.
-At birth, all babies have a lack of vitamin A in the body, however, this gap is quickly filled through breast milk.
-Therefore, it is important for mothers to pay special attention to their nutrition in order to give the baby only the best.
+Vitamin A deficiency can occur due to diseases of the internal organs, as well as due to poor nutrition.
+The main sources of this vitamin are milk, eggs, butter, liver and vegetables.
+At birth, all infants have a deficiency of vitamin A in the body, however, this gap is quickly filled through breast milk.
+Therefore, it is important for mothers to pay special attention to their nutrition in order to give their baby only the best.

 Vitamin-k-2-proekt

-Lack of vitamin K may appear after antibiotic treatment and while taking sulfonamides.
-Some diseases of the internal organs interfere with the normal absorption of the vitamin, especially the health of the liver affects the absorption process, since the vitamin is absorbed through it.
-Interestingly, there have not yet been described cases where vitamin deficiency occurred due to insufficient availability of it in the diet.
+Vitamin K deficiency may appear after treatment with antibiotics and while taking sulfonamides.
+Some diseases of the internal organs prevent the normal absorption of the vitamin; the health of the liver especially affects the absorption process, since the vitamin is absorbed through it.
+Interestingly, there have not yet been any cases described in which a vitamin deficiency occurred due to insufficient availability in the diet.

-Determination of the lack of vitamin K is possible by frequent bleeding from the nose, internal bleeding, bleeding of the gums.
+A lack of vitamin K can be determined by frequent nosebleeds, internal bleeding, and bleeding gums.
 Bleeding is difficult to stop.
 Bleeding wounds cannot heal for long.
-If, with a deficiency of other vitamins, the symptoms are visual in nature, for example, dry skin, hair loss, etc., then the lack of vitamin K is mostly hidden from the eyes, and this is its danger.
-After all, a person can find a shortage after the onset of diseases.
-Therefore, it is so important to monitor your health, and on occasion, be sure to seek help from specialists.
+If, with a deficiency of other vitamins, the symptoms are visual, for example, dry skin, hair loss, etc., then the lack of vitamin K is mostly hidden from view, and this is its danger.
+After all, a person can detect a deficiency after the onset of illness.
+Therefore, it is so important to monitor your health, and if necessary, be sure to seek help from specialists.

 Lack of iron in the body